Reflections on The Shack

 I read the article and didn’t find a clear answer, but you may find it helpful.

-James DeYoung, a professor from Western seminary, wrote a lengthy critique of The Shack which later became a book, Burning Down “The Shack” (NY:WorldNetDaily, 2010) in which he argues that Paul Young is a universalist, and that The Shack reflects this.
-See http://theshackreview.com/content/ReviewofTheShack.pdf Dr. DeYoung, who knows Paul Young personally, shares other concerns too.
+James DeYoung, a professor from Western Seminary, wrote a lengthy critique of The Shack, which later became a book, Burning Down “The Shack”.
+He argues that Paul Young is a universalist, and that The Shack reflects this.
+Dr. DeYoung, who knows Paul Young personally, shares other concerns too.
 I asked Paul about Dr. DeYoung’s review.
 He felt it was inaccurate on a number of points.

-When I read the review without any preconceived notions, I noticed things in The Shack that hint at universalism.
+When I read Paul’s book without any preconceived notions, I noticed things in The Shack that hint at universalism.
 For example, in the passage where “Papa,” God the Father, says—speaking of Buddhists and Muslims—that he doesn’t desire to make them “Christian.”
-What the author means by Christian is obviously critical.
-Paul Young told me that those who are Buddhists or Muslims should become Christ’s followers, yet do so in the context of their culture, not ours.
+What the author means by “Christian” is obviously critical.
+Paul told me that those who are Buddhists or Muslims should become Christ’s followers, yet do so in the context of their culture, not ours.
 But why does Papa say he doesn’t try to make them Christian?
 Because, Paul says, in the world’s language “Christian” is a cultural designation, that all Americans are Christian, Saudis are Muslim, etc., and that Christian is not a helpful term.

 Some understand Papa to be saying that He makes Muslims his children without them needing to become Christians.
 This is one reason why a number of readers believe the book teaches universalism.
-Dan Lockwood, president of Multnomah Bible College, in his review of The Shack in a school publication, commended some aspects of the book, while expressing his regret that it advocates universalism. https://www.multnomah.edu/Common/pdf/Magazine/2008SpringMagazine.pdf
+Dan Lockwood, president of Multnomah Bible College at the time, in his review of The Shack in a school publication, commended some aspects of the book, while expressing his regret that it advocates universalism.

 The problem is compounded because Paul Young has God quoting a phrase coined by Buckminster Fuller, a Unitarian-Universalist who wrote a book entitled I Am a Verb.
 In The Shack, Papa says to Mack, “I am a verb.
 I am that I am.
 I will be who I will be.
 I am a verb!
 I am alive, dynamic, ever active, and moving.
 I am a verb.”
 It’s hard not to link this emphatic statement, put in God’s mouth, to the heretical theological persuasions of the man who coined the term.